Essentials of Good Ad Copy: Expert Tips from the Golden Age of Advertising

 Provoke Feelings

 But don’t resort to tricks and tropes, mindless repetition, or screaming ads.
-It can come across as frivolous or even worse, insulting.
+It can come across as frivolous, or worse, insulting.

-Great ideas presented with context and relevance are essential to good ad copy.
+Great ideas presented with context and relevance are essential to creative ad copy.
 Place your energy there.

-Bernbach said, “Be provocative.
+Bernbach encouraged his team: “Be provocative.
 But be sure your provocativeness stems from your product.
 You are NOT right if in your ad you stand a man on his head JUST to get attention.
 You ARE right if you have him on his head to show how your product keeps things from falling out of his pockets.”

 Tell the Truth

-Use a creative idea to draw attention to those things that make your product stand out instead.
+Use a creative idea to draw attention to what makes your product unique instead.

 Bernbach said, “The most powerful element in advertising is the truth.”